Hello and welcome!

 With conflicting advice on diet and food appearing every week in the newspapers, and fast food company donations from government agencies to sports teams, it’s sometimes hard to work out what’s best and healthiest – and most convenient – to give your children.
 In this program we teach children the value of seasonal, local and (ideally) as chemical-free as possible, and most importantly how to prepare it and cook it themselves.
 This empowers children in making choices for themselves and also builds confidence in meal preparation, and crucially in tasting -and enjoying – the foods that they create.

-And for any grown-ups out there: I also run evening and weekend workshops in Bondi for adults wanting to brush up on their cooking skills, or wanting to get back to basics: pasta-making, jam-making, marmalades, olives and other preserves.
-And we’re going back to Souper Saturdays soon now that the weather is cooling… I run wine evenings too: Introduction to Wine courses, new season tastings, food matching and advanced classes, it’s all going on in the Cottage!
+And for any grown-ups out there: I also run the occasional evening and weekend workshop in Bondi for adults wanting to brush up on their cooking skills, or wanting to get back to basics: pasta-making, jam-making, marmalades, olives and other preserves.
+I run wine evenings too: Introduction to Wine courses, new season tastings, food matching and advanced classes, it’s all going on in the Cottage!
 Send me a message if you’re keen to join the next class.

 You can also follow me on Instagram @thebondicook